 Observe that the non-abelian composition factors of $C_G(s)$ are simple groups of Lie type in defining characteristic $5$, none of which is a Suzuki group ${}^2B_2(2^{2k+1})$, the abelian composition factors are $5'$-groups.
 This facts follow for instance from \cite[Lemma 2.2]{TZ04}.
-(In the degenerate case with $k=0$ the group ${}^2B_2(2^{2})$ has order 20 \cite[Table 24.1, p.
-208]{MTe}, hence a normal subgroup of order $5$.)
-Now, by \cite[Theorem 1.5]{TZ04}, the generators of $\langle u \rangle$ lie in at most two conjugacy classes of $C_G(s)$.
-So $e_{C}(u)\leq 3$ by Corollary \ref{cor881}.
-Therefore, the product of at most $3$ conjugates of $u$ in $C_u$ lies in $\langle s\rangle$.
+(In the degenerate case with $k=0$ the group ${}^2B_2(2)$ is not simple \cite[Table 24.1, p.
+208]{MTe}.)
+Now, by Lemma \ref{u26}, we have $e_{C_G(s)}(u)\leq 3$ by Corollary \ref{cor881}.
+Therefore, the product of at most $3$ conjugates of $u$ in $C_G(s)$ lies in $\langle s\rangle$.
 As $s$ is real \cite[Proposition 3.1(ii)]{TZ05}, it follows that $e(g)\leq 6$. \end{proof}